-It’s that time of year again, time for the 500 Level Fan to start embarrassing himself with futile, sad, and mind-blowingly awful predictions.
-Last year I introduced a divisonal preview concept that seemed to go over well, so I’ve decided to bring it back for 2013.
+It’s that time of year again, time for 500 Level Fan to start embarrassing himself with futile, sad, and mind-blowingly awful predictions.
+For this year’s divisional preview series, I have reached out to a blogger from each of baseball’s six divisions to get his take on what 2014 may bring.
 These preview posts should be seen as a division primer, so we can get to know the best players and teams, along with some interesting storylines, in each.
 These won’t have my actual predicted order of finish – just a quick snapshot.
 The predictions come later.

 We’ll begin today with the NL West.

 Los Angeles Dodgers

 2012 – San Francisco